Lorentz-Violating Scenarios for the Highest-Energy Photons from GRB 221009A

+{\it Conventional physics} -- $P_{\rm CP} ({\cal E}; \gamma \to \gamma)$ is computed in the Supplemental Material~\cite{SupMat}, and the above procedure based on Eq. (\ref{16112025a}) gives $N_{\gamma} ({\rm CP}) \sim 10^{- 96}$.
+We restate that at this energy the leading photon absorption is due to the CMB, which makes our result robust since its uncertainty is much smaller than that affecting the EBL.

-They are quite similar to the axion, apart from the fact that their mass $m_a$ and two-photon coupling $g_{a \gamma \gamma}$ are unrelated.
-Moreover, they are attracting an ever growing interest since they explain some astrophysical anomalies~\cite{trgb2012,grdb,noi} and are among the best dark matter candidates~\cite{arias}.
-ALPs are very light neutral pseudoscalar bosons, and since we are interested in their interactions with photons alone the corresponding Lagrangian is
+{\it Axion-like particles (ALPs)} -- They are very light neutral pseudoscalar bosons (see Supplemental Material~\cite{SupMat}) quite similar to the axion~\cite{axion1,axion2,axion3}, but their mass $m_a$ and two-photon coupling $g_{a \gamma \gamma}$ are {\it unrelated}.
+ALPs are attracting an ever growing interest since they are a generic prediction of superstring theory (for a detailed motivation see~\cite{ringwald1,ringwald2} and for a very incomplete list of references see~\cite{turok1996,string1,string2,string3,string4,string5,axiverse,abk2010,cicoli2012,dias2014,cicoli2014a,conlon2014,cicoli2014b,conlon2015,cicoli2017,scott2017,cisterna1,cisterna2}).
+Moreover, they explain some astrophysical anomalies~\cite{trgb2012,grdb,noi} and are among the best dark matter candidates~\cite{arias} (general reviews on ALP are~\cite{irastorzaredondo,gruniverse,GalantiRev,GalantiRevBlazar}).
+Because we are interested in their interactions with photons alone, the corresponding Lagrangian is~\cite{natun}